OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-04.md

 Chelub, the brother of Shuhah, was the father of Mehir,

-> who was the ancestor of Eshton.
+> who fathered the line of Eshton.

 ---